310

 Abstract

 Automated Essay Scoring (AES) plays a crucial role in assessing language learners' writing quality, reducing grading workload, and providing real-time feedback.
-Arabic AES systems are particularly challenged by the lack of annotated essay datasets.
-This paper presents a novel framework leveraging Large Language Models (LLMs) and Transformers to generate synthetic Arabic essay datasets for AES.
-We prompt an LLM to generate essays across CEFR proficiency levels and introduce controlled error injection using a fine-tuned Standard Arabic BERT model for error type prediction.
-Our approach produces realistic human-like essays, contributing a dataset of 3,040 annotated essays.
-Additionally, we develop a BERT-based auto-marking system for accurate and scalable Arabic essay evaluation.
-Experimental results demonstrate the effectiveness of our framework in improving Arabic AES performance.
+The lack of annotated essay datasets inhibits the development of Arabic AES systems.
+This paper leverages Large Language Models (LLMs) and Transformer models to generate synthetic Arabic essays for AES.
+We prompt an LLM to generate essays across the Common European Framework of Reference (CEFR) proficiency levels and introduce and compare two approaches to error injection.
+We create a dataset of 3,040 annotated essays with errors injected using our two methods.
+Additionally, we develop a BERT-based Arabic AES system calibrated to CEFR levels.
+Our experimental results demonstrate the effectiveness of our synthetic dataset in improving Arabic AES performance.
+We make our code and data publicly available.

 View on arXiv